-You might have read in the news today that a new paper has been released looking at the effect of Omega-3 supplementation on heart health.
+You might have read in the news recently that a paper has been released looking at the effect of Omega-3 supplementation on heart health.

 This study was well-designed – it was a systematic review (which looks at many high-quality studies in one field and analyses and compares their results) and examined 79 papers covering 112,059 people.

 What is Omega 3?